 Studio.
 Initiating intermediate application and synthesis of Design Leadership.
-During the sixth semester in the program, students further develop and apply their skills for design leadership by facilitating cross-disciplinary, collaborative design projects.
+During this course, students further develop and apply their skills for design leadership by facilitating cross-disciplinary, collaborative design projects.

 Studio.
 Mastering advanced application and synthesis of Design Leadership.
-During the seventh semester in the program, students further develop and apply their skills for design leadership by facilitating cross-disciplinary, collaborative design projects.
+During this course, students further develop and apply their skills for design leadership by facilitating cross-disciplinary, collaborative design projects.

 Studio.
 Evaluating mastery of advanced Design Leadership.
-During the final semester in the program, students evaluate their skills for design leadership by conducting critical reflection on experiences and learning from the facilitation of cross-disciplinary, collaborative design projects.
+During this course, students evaluate their skills for design leadership by conducting critical reflection on experiences and learning from the facilitation of crossdisciplinary, collaborative design projects.